arademaker/FreeLing-User-Manual/modules/ner.md

 The sections of the configuration file for bioner module are:

+*   Section `<Type>` contains a single line with the word `bio`, specifying the type of NER module the rest of the file is intended for.

 *   Section `<RGF>` contains one line with the path to the RGF file of the model.
 This file is the definition of the features that will be taken into account for NER.

     ```XML